-Ok, you can get a free 3-part motivational poster series by Ralph Waldo Emerson when you sign up for Zen Pencils email updates.
-Each poster is a hi-res pdf download suitable for printing.
+Ok, you can get a free 3-part motivational poster series when you sign up for Zen Pencils email updates.
+Each poster is a hi-res PDF download suitable for printing.
 You’ll also be notified of new comics and receive other news and promos when you subscribe via email.

 Hey dummy, one of your quotes is incorrect or misattributed.

-I get most of the quotes from the interweb so I realise that some of my sources can be incorrect.
+I get most of the quotes from the internet so I realise that some of my sources can be incorrect.
 Please contact me if I’ve made a major mistake and I’ll do my best to fix it.
 I’m a lot more thorough with my research now, as opposed to the early days of the website.

 (I sometimes make small grammatical changes to better match the flow of a story.)

 How can I contact you?

 You can email me at firstname.lastname@example.org – Unfortunately, I get a lot of emails and can’t respond to every one of them.
 I try my best!